 $337.50 x 0.0765 = $25.82

 Additionally, in 2013, the IRS implemented the Additional Medicare Tax.
 Employers are now responsible for withholding an additional 0.9% from an employee’s gross wages or salary if they reach a certain threshold.
 The applicable threshold depends on the employee’s tax filing status.
-Currently, it’s $250,000 for a married employee filing jointly, $125,000 for a married employee filing separately, $200,000 for an employee filing single, $200,000 for a head of household with a qualifying individual and $200,000 for a qualifying widow or widower with a dependent child.
+Currently, it’s $250,000 for a married employee filing jointly, $125,000 for a married employee filing separately, $200,000 for an employee filing single, $200,000 for a head of household with a qualifying individual, and $200,000 for a qualifying widow or widower with a dependent child.

 5. Make other mandatory payroll deductions.

 An employee may be subject to wage garnishments for back child-support payments, delinquent student loans, unpaid taxes and/or credit card debt.
 In these instances, you’ll receive a notice from the federal or state government alerting you to the required wage garnishments.
 The notice will indicate the exact amount to withhold from each paycheck.
+[Read more about how to do payroll for your business.]

 Additionally, the IRS offers an Employer’s Tax Guide that incorporates withholding information, instructions pertaining to withholdings and more.